dhodgkiss/inordinate-fondness/content/blog/2017-12-30_filter_and_subset.md

 ## Introduction

 In order to analyse data, a necessary first step is to ensure that you have only those records from a dataset that are relevant to the analysis that you wish to perform.
 Often certain records need to be removed so that you are only comparing the records that meet a particular set of criteria.
 Of course, you could go through and delete the records that don't meet the necessary criteria and save a new spreadsheet file with only the relevant records.
-However, typically it is quicker and more efficient to keep the entire data table intact and simply cherry-pick the required records from the table.
+However, typically it is far quicker and more efficient to keep the entire data table intact and simply cherry-pick the required records from the table.

 R offers many methods for extracting only certain records from a data frame.
 However, the extract operator `[` and the functions `dplyr::filter()` and `base::subset()` comprise three simple and intuitive methods for subsetting a data frame.
 This article will run through the process of retrieving a subset of all records using these three methods.